daeyounglim/metapack/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* made minor changes in the source — fmodel3.cpp and fmodel3pp.cpp
+* made minor changes in the source to initialize the parameters correctly — fmodel3.cpp and fmodel3pp.cpp

 ## Test environments
 * local macOS Big Sur 11.1 R 4.1.0
+* Microsoft Windows Server 2019 (10.0.17763) on R CMD check
+* Mac OS X (10.15.7) on R CMD check
-* ubuntu 20.04 (release and devel on R CMD check)
+* ubuntu 20.04 (release on R CMD check)
-* ubuntu 16.04 (on travis-ci), R 4.0.2
 * win-builder (devel, release, and oldrelease)

 ## R CMD check results